cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/community.md

 ---

 ### **Mentorship & Developer Support**
-We’ll help developers grow through:
+We'll help developers grow through:
 - **Mentorship Programs**: Connect experienced builders with new contributors, fostering the next generation of Cosmicrafts developers and ensuring the long-term growth of the ecosystem.
 - **Clear Documentation**: Comprehensive SDKs, APIs, and tutorials to make development easy.
 - **Feedback Channels**: Developers can showcase their work to the community and gather feedback.